-- Review all environmental commitments for the project. - Determine water quality monitoring requirements for the project if in-water work will occur and develop a strategy or plan to ensure compliance. - Make sure the project exists within CTS. - Provide advance notifications to regulatory agencies to ensure compliance with environmental requirements. - Attend the preconstruction meeting and participate in discussing environmental requirements. - Review the contractor's SPCC Plan and forward any concerns to the PE. - Ensure the contractor creates and maintains a Site Log Book to comply with the CSWGP. - Ensure the contractor installs high visibility fencing (HVF) to protect sensitive areas as a first order of work in accordance with the Plans and Standard Specifications. - Ensure the contractor installs and maintains all best management practices in accordance with their Temporary Erosion and Sediment Control Plan and the CSWGP. - Ensure the contractor's Erosion and Sediment Control (ESC) Lead submits erosion control inspection reports by the end of next working day following their inspection. - Conduct site visits to verify that the contractor's ESC Lead's inspections are adequate and to ensure issues are resolved. - Review design modifications and change orders to ensure they comply with environmental requirements. - Meet with regulatory agency staff when they visit the project site to document their concerns or recommendations. - Notify the PE when the project is not in compliance initiate ECAP as necessary. - Ensures the contractor samples site discharges as required per the CSWGP.
-Coordinators can receive automatic email notifications via Ecology's WebDMR system whenever the contractor submits data. - Sample water quality as required per in water work related permits and make sure any in water work samples are sent to the Ecology federal permit lead. - Request permit modifications if the project footprint increases, impacts to environmental resources change, or work means and methods may violate environmental requirements.
+- Review all environmental commitments for the project. - Determine water quality monitoring requirements for the project, if in-water work will occur, and develop a strategy or plan to ensure compliance. - Ensure the project has been entered into CTS. - Coordinate with the PE to provide advance notifications to resource agencies to ensure compliance with environmental requirements. - Attend the preconstruction meeting and participate in discussing environmental requirements. - Review the contractor's environmental compliance plans (like the TESC Plan, SPCC Plan, and TSD Plan) and forward any concerns to the PE. - Ensure the contractor creates and maintains a Site Log Book to comply with the National Pollutant Discharge Elimination System (NPDES) Construction Stormwater General Permit (CSWGP). - Ensure the contractor installs high visibility fencing (HVF) to protect sensitive areas as a first order of work in accordance with the Plans and Standard Specifications. - Ensure the contractor installs and maintains all BMPs in accordance with their TESC Plan and the CSWGP. - Ensure the contractor's Erosion and Sediment Control (ESC) Lead submits erosion control inspection reports by the end of next working day following their inspection. - Conduct site visits to verify that the contractor's ESC Lead's inspections are adequate and to ensure issues are resolved.

+- Review design modifications and change orders to ensure they comply with environmental requirements. - Meet with resource agency staff when they visit the project site to document their concerns or recommendations. - Notify the PE when the project is not in compliance initiate ECAP as necessary. - Ensure the contractor samples site discharges as required per the CSWGP.
+Coordinators can receive automatic email notifications via Washington State Department of Ecology (Ecology) WebDMR system whenever the contractor submits data. - Sample water quality as required per in-water work related permits, and ensure results from any in-water work sampling are sent to the Ecology federal permit lead. - Request permit modifications from resource agencies if the project footprint increases, impacts to environmental resources change, or work means and methods are inconsistent with environmental requirements.